luman-studio/luman-bridge/README.md

 # Luman Bridge

-A bridge for FiveM frameworks such ESX, QBCore, QBox and vRP.
+A bridge for FiveM frameworks such ESX, QBCore, Qbox and vRP.

 ## Usage